aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 * {ref}`work chains<topics:workflows:concepts:workchains>`

 The main difference between them is that *work functions* are completely executed by the AiiDA daemon, whereas  a *work chain* can submit calculation jobs that can be e.g. run through a scheduler that is periodically monitored by the daemon.
+Furthermore, a work chain is split into steps which have checkpoints in between from which a work chain can be restarted in case the daemon is shut down.
 Thus, *work functions* should be used for fast workflows that won't keep the AiiDA daemon very busy, otherwise, a *work chain* is in order.

 :::{note}